Superskyyy/skywalking-python/docs/en/setup/faq/How-to-use-with-gunicorn.md

 > A runnable example can be found in the demo folder of skywalking-python GitHub repository

 ## Manual Approach (only use when sw-python doesn't work)

+**Limitation**: Using normal postfork hook will not add observability to the master process, you could also define a prefork hook to start an agent in the master process, with a instance name like `instance-name-master(<pid>)`

 The following is just an example, since Gunicorn's automatic injection approach is likely to work in many situations.